suyuesususu/MLC-Seq/README.md

 # MLC-Seq

 ### Description
-The implementation of MLC-Seq algorithm
+The implementation of MLC-Seq algorithms.

 ### Requirements